Two Must Have's for Winning Over IT Hiring Managers & Opening New Accounts

 We already know that today’s IT hiring manager is insanely busy and is bombarded with sales calls and generic marketing messages throughout their day.
 And even if you have a referral from a friend who works inside the account and even if you leave the perfect voice mail message, your message is still just another unwanted interruption in your prospects day.
 So how can you penetrate your prospect’s stream of consciousness and go from an unknown entity to a recognized name brand?

-To open new accounts in today’s marketplace you must have a strong account acquisition plan to accompany your value proposition.
+To open new accounts in today’s marketplace you must have an impactful value proposition as part of your new account acquisition campaign.
 You can’t just expect to make a call or even a few calls without any planning and expect to open an account.
 Research shows that 80% of all sales are made between the 5th and 12th contact with a prospect.
 Interestingly, 90% of sales people give up after the third contact.
 What is even more fascinating is that everyone that I run into in the IT staffing industry tells me their goal is to build long term relationships with their clients where they’re viewed and treated like a partner and not a commodity yet the reality of the sales behavior (seeing immediate transactions) would tell you otherwise.

 When designing your new account acquisition campaign you should count on two things: